 Also, the Electric Blue.
 It will instantly zap any nearby pedestrians as you pass by.
 Great for clearing the entire level of pedestrians.
 Unfortunately, you can only get it after having completed the game.
 Or by cheating.

-The stone car powerup.
+The Solid Granite Car powerup.
 It essentially turns every single hit into a one-hit kill.
 Stack gripped tires on that, and you could launch whoever you hit halfway across the map.

-Screwie Lewie's car/airplan/mole machine, whatever it's called.
+Screwie Lewie's car/airplane/mole machine, the Twister.
 Compared to most cars by the time you can get it, it has tremendous durability and speed and better acceleration and handling than it should have, plus it seems the airplane parts help stabilize it so it almost always lands right side up when rolling.

 The Opponent Repulsificator from the second game if used correctly can bounce cars into walls at high speed.

-Good Bad Bugs: Carmageddon 2's punching glove powerup could, almost certainly unintentionally, be the deadliest powerup in the game under the right circumstances.
-If your opponent was leaned up against a thin support beam (or anything else that's reasonably thin and unbreakable) when you used it on them, it would literally tear their car in half as it tried to punch them (since half the car can't go anywhere, the other half does).
+Good Bad Bugs: Carmageddon 2's Repulsificator powerup could, almost certainly unintentionally, be the deadliest powerup in the game under the right circumstances.
+If your opponent was up against a thin support beam (or anything else that's reasonably thin and unbreakable) when you used the spring on them, it would literally tear their car in half as it tried to punch them (since half the car can't go anywhere, the other half does).
 Very hard to pull off, but an instant kill.

 Scrappy Level: Ramp Rampage.
 Fifteen laps on an annoying industrial level with several choke-points that tend to get clogged up by the stupid opponents; very little starting time and few conveniently placed pedestrians to run over for more; no good long stretches of road to set up head-on rammings for wasting the opponents; and at least half dozen incredibly annoying cops.